 Over the course of the practice, I wrote about gendered language, the language of Empire, cultural misappropriation, calls to justice, meandering lyrics, and awkward rhymes.
 I waxed poetic about favorite songs, composers, favorite lyricists, favorite messages.
 I sang through the darkest days and the brightest.
 I shared personal stories and collective ones.
 I linked to dozens of video versions, and I bemoaned the lack of tune recordings.
 I discovered some new favorites and those I would likely never use.
 I considered just how far we’ve come on this arc of justice – a journey reflected in our theological and linguistic choices.

-In the process, I learned that Unitarian Universalists care deeply about our hymns too – and are over and over again looking for more information that helps them use our hymnals more proficiently and lead our congregations in song more adeptly.
-May these posts – some incomplete, some personal and meandering – offer you information, insight, and inspiration.
+In the process, I learned that our clergy and laity care deeply about our hymns too – and are over and over again looking for more information that helps them use our hymnals more proficiently and lead our congregations in song more adeptly.